yuvalmGS/gigaspaces-wiki-jekyll/xap97/benchmarking.markdown

 ---
-layout: post
+layout: xap97
 title:  Benchmarking
 page_id: 61867306
 ---

 # The Art of Benchmarks

 Performance benchmarks with GigaSpaces' In-Memory Data Grid mainly involve testing latency and throughput.
 Since GigaSpaces offers data access routines for remote data access as well as colocated data access, you should test latency and throughput in both cases (as appropriate for your architecture and deployment topology).

 In addition, you should also test transactional and non-transactional operations, single and batch operations, synchronous and aynchronous options, as all of these are basic building blocks for any application.

 Benchmarks should test simple and complex queries as GigaSpaces supports both simple and complex data models and provides indexes to speed up query execution time.

 Another dimension for these tests is concurrency - which measures how the system scales as a function of the amount of concurrent remote users or colocated threads accessing the system.

 One more dimension is the grid size (the topology).
 This measures how the system scales as a function of the number of data-grid nodes leveraging GigaSpaces [In-Memory-Map-Reduce API](./task-execution-over-the-space.html).
 There is also a [client side caching](./client-side-caching.html) component that is viable in many scenarios that is important to test (read-mostly scenarios).
 As you see the performance benchmark matrix is extensive and requires the benchmark tool to support all these options/scenarios.